FAQ's: Your Holiday Home Insurance Questions Answered

-To clarify, we only provide cover for full time residents of the UK with a second home in the UK, Spain, France, Portugal or Italy.Back to Contents
+To clarify, we only provide cover for full-time residents of the UK with a second home in the UK.Back to Contents

 - How can I pay for my policy?

-- How do I view the policy wordings?
+- How do I view the policy wording?

-To view or print the full terms and conditions download the sample policy wordings here:
+To view or print the full terms and conditions download the sample policy wording here:

-The standard wording covers listed contingencies, such as fire, burst pipes, theft etc. (see section two: contents, of the policy wording).
-At an additional premium the standard cover on the contents of holiday homes can be extended to include other accidental loss or damage claims, for example, staining of carpets or breakage of furniture.
+The policy wording covers listed contingencies, such as fire, burst pipes, theft etc. For an additional premium, the standard cover on the contents of holiday homes can be extended to include other accidental loss or damage claims, for example, staining of carpets or breakage of furniture.
 This also covers accidental damage by holidaymakers.